SURGroup/JHU-Key-Bridge-Data/README.md

 # Key Bridge Analysis Project Data
 This repository contains data, analysis, and visualizations related to bridge rankings and traffic data for various ship sizes and bridge locations.
-The project aims to provide insights into bridge usage patterns and rankings based on different criteria.

 ## Contents Description